Revision Responsibility: Academic Support and Career Services Coordinator

 |Policy Appendices: Accommodations Request, Permission for Release of Information, and Documentation of Disability-Related Need for an Accommodation|

-Revised: August 4, 2009, August 12, 2011 to reflect ADA policy changes, Revised: November 9,2011 to reflect new ADA Procedures for Perspective Students and Enrolled Students, June 12, 2015 to reflect the addition of commonly reported disabilities, guidelines replaced with procedures list, addition of three forms in policy appendices, revised steps for ADA reporting process to the College for students and employees, deleted Opt In/Opt Out Form and Guidelines.
+Revised: August 4, 2009, August 12, 2011 to reflect ADA policy changes, Revised: November 9,2011 to reflect new ADA Procedures for Perspective Students and Enrolled Students, June 12, 2015 to reflect the addition of commonly reported disabilities, guidelines replaced with procedures list, addition of three forms in policy appendices, revised steps for ADA reporting process to the College for students and employees, deleted Opt In/Opt Out Form and Guidelines, July 12, 2019 to include language from State of Colorardo regarding service animals.